-Not to confuse the usual judgement (damned if you do, damned if you don’t on all mothering styles), taboo things usually seem to be infertility, miscarriage, still birth, serious childhood illness or death of a child, PND, birth trauma, relationship breakdown – the kind of things people find very confronting and hard to know what to say or do.
+Not to confuse the usual judgement (damned if you do, damned if you don’t on all mothering styles), taboo things usually seem to be announcing pregnancy too soon, infertility, miscarriage, still birth and serious childhood illness or death of a child, Post Natal Depression, birth trauma, relationship breakdown – the kind of things people find very confronting and hard to know what to say or do.

-And if you are in your 30s, or in a relationship, the questions of “when are you going to have a baby?” could be like a knife in the heart for a couple desperate to have a child, but unable.
-Likewise, if a choice has been made to not have children, the woman can be vilified.
-The infertile are to be pitied and the childless by choice are considered selfish and hard.
+If you are in your 30s, or in a longterm relationship, the questions of “when are you going to have a baby?” could be like a knife in the heart for a couple desperate to have a child, but unable.
+Difficulty conceiving is an emotional roller-coaster, and often lonely, increasingly desperate and devestating.
+Month after month of disappointment.
+And no one wants to hear about it.

 Post natal depression (PND) is another area where mothers suffer in silence, even if they seek treatment and support.
 Sure we can complain about motherhood, we can tell everyone motherhood is hard…but lonely? overwhelming? or (and this is a big one) feelings of disconnect?
 Asking for help can be viewed as an admission of failure or incompetance…we modern women need to do it all – on our own.